michael-rubel/laravel-formatters/README.md

 ```

 ### Extending formatters
-Because the formatters are resolved through the Service Container they can be easily overridden by extending bindings.
+Since the formatters are resolved through the Service Container they can be easily overridden by extending bindings.

 For example in your Service Provider:
 ```php